 Ways to stay fit or find your zen on the trail

-Have you discovered our “Eight Pieces of Brocade Exercise” Stations yet?
-They can be found across from the grassy hill where our Movies at the Trail take place, nestled between Dog Park , Willow Project and Labyrinth.
+Have you discovered our “Eight Pieces of Brocade Exercise” stations yet?
+They can be found across from the grassy hill where our Movies at the Trail take place, nestled between the dog park, Living Willow Grove, and Labyrinth.